-Nature brings us everything we need to survive: food, shelter, water, warmth.
+Nature brings us food, shelter, water and warmth.

-We want to restore and preserve nature everywhere — not just in nature reserves but in cities, towns, the countryside, our rivers and seas.
+We want to restore and preserve nature everywhere – including our cities and towns.

-Nature needs the support of people like you.
+Nature needs our support.
 From saving bees to defending our nature laws, there are many ways you can get involved with our nature campaigning.
-Find out more below.

 Why bees are our business